Availity/availity-react/packages/pagination/README.md

 - **`directionLinks`**: boolean. default `false`.
 If enabled, will show next and previous arrows on the controls
 - **`autoHide`**: boolean. default `true`.
 If enabled and there are no items, the component will be hidden.
+- **`pageRange`**: number. default 5.
+The number of pages to display at a time.
+- **`marginPages`**: number. default 2.
+The number of pages you want to display on the ends when there are more pages than the page range.
 #### Example usage

 ```javascript